CharlieDigital/hekaton/README.md

 # A series of independent scenarios.
 Each scenario represents a logical flow
 # or user journey through the system.
 scenarios:

+# First scenario is an external user browsing the page.
+Up to 100 users.
 - name: User Browsing Landing Page

   vusers:
     initial: 5                          # Start the scenario with 5 users
     max: 100                            # And create up to a total of 100 users